Vishal-Patel-3/uk-co-emissions-analysis/README.md

 - Emissions increased during early industrial growth
 - A clear peak is observed
-- Emissions declined in later years
+- Emissions declined in later years with introduction of environmental acts.
 - A quadratic model confirms a non-linear trend

 **Methods**